Young People More Likely To Shift Toward Supporting Abortion Rights, Poll Finds

 While some religious traditions support abortion rights, Jones notes that white evangelicals have consistently opposed abortion in larger numbers than other religious groups.
 In the PRRI poll, 78 percent of white evangelical Protestants said abortion goes against their personal religious beliefs compared with 59 percent of Catholics, 56 percent of black Protestants and 54 percent of white mainline Protestants.

-But while white evangelicals remain a dominant religious group in American, the tradition is losing younger members.
+But while white evangelicals remain a dominant religious group in America, the tradition is losing younger members.

 Taken together, Jones said that may help to account for generational shifts in attitudes toward abortion.